|Head of Department of Computer Science in the Department of Computer Science||MCS 1018||+44 (0) 191 33 41721|

 |Fellow of Wolfson Research Institute for Health and Wellbeing||+44 (0) 191 33 43696|

 I am the Head of the Department of Computer Science.
-These are very exciting times for Computer Science at Durham as it grows in staff, students, research capability, and degree programmes.
+These are very exciting times for Computer Science at Durham as it has tripled in size over the last 5 years whilst I have been the Head.
 Furthermore the department has a new home in the process of being built.

 Before the transition to Computer Science - I worked in Physics and Astronomy - and the photo below shows one of my other homes - The Ogden Centre for Fundamental Physics illuminated at its Opening.